R100DX/RDSActivity/README.md

 const SHOW_RDS_ICON    = true;   // RDS icon next to stereo indicator (true/false)
 const SHOW_STEREO_FILL = true;   // stereo fill on the chart (true/false)
 const USE_THEME_COLOR  = true;   // match chart colors to the webserver theme (true/false)
+const BUFFER_SIZE = 1;           // Number of samples used to average the signal value on the chart.
+                                 // 1 = raw (no averaging), higher values produce a smoother line.
+                                 // null = disabled (use default averaging from main.js).
 ```

 Fill colors can also be customized: